 A short drive south of the lush vineyards of Chianti and the elegant towns of San Gimignano and Siena brings you to Valdichiana Senese, a corner of Tuscany that truly looks like a painting.
 Its luxuriant green hills and yellow wheat fields lead from one pretty village to the next and fill your eyes with the beautiful shades of the Tuscan countryside.
 It’s the ideal choice for those seeking a holiday in a peaceful and scenic location.

-Montepulciano is the main municipality in Valdichiana Senese and it’s a true architectural gem steeped in history, culture and tradition.
+Montepulciano is the main municipality in Valdichiana Senese and it’s a true architectural gem steeped in history, culture, and tradition.
 From the imposing Porta al Prato, the northern city gate, you can walk uphill to Piazza Grande, the main square and the highest point in town.
 This iconic piazza (Twilight fans, this is where Bella saves Edward from the Volturi in New Moon…) is dominated by the Gothic façade of the Palazzo Comunale and lined with stunning historic buildings.

 Not to miss are the XVII-century Cathedral of Santa Maria Assunta, with masterpieces from the Sienese school, the Town Hall, where you can climb to the top of the tower to enjoy beautiful views, and the Church of St. Augustin, with a pretty white stone façade and a beautiful array of artworks inside.
 Oh, and of course you can’t leave Montepulciano without a glass (or two) of Vino Nobile, the high-quality red wine produced here.

 About 25 km south of Montepulciano you’ll find Chiusi, a charming town perched on a hill at the border between Tuscany and Umbria.
 This place dates back to 1000 BC and was once a key settlement of the Etruscan empire.
-Definitely a must see for archeology lovers, who will be amazed by the fantastic findings on display at the National Etruscan Museum, one of the most important collections of Etruscan remains in Italy.
+Definitely a must-see for archeology lovers, who will be amazed by the fantastic findings on display at the National Etruscan Museum, one of the most important collections of Etruscan remains in Italy.

 If you’re not really into ancient history, I’m sure you’ll enjoy exploring the vast network of tunnels and passageways stretching underneath the village, known as Porsenna’s Labyrinth, from the name of the legendary Etruscan king of Chiusi.
-Also, just 4 km from the old town centre is the pretty Chiusi lake, where you can immerse in nature and enjoy some bird-watching.
+Also, just 4 km from the old town center is the pretty Chiusi lake, where you can immerse in nature and enjoy some bird-watching.

 A short drive from Chiusi leads to Cetona, a quintessential Tuscan village located at the foot of the homonymous mountain.
 Here it’s all about charming paved streets, stunning villas and beautiful panoramic spots (check out the views from via dello Steccato…).